 However, a smaller number of well-placed warehouses can give you fast and inexpensive delivery while keeping your inventory management simple.
 For example, Red Stag Fulfillment can ship to 97% of US addresses in two days or less from just two warehouse locations.
 ShipMonk, eFulfillment Service, and ShipBob all offer fast and efficient services from their warehouse locations.

-Here are the warehouse locations of the best 3PL companies for 2021.
+Here are the warehouse locations of the best 3PL companies.

 Red Stag Fulfillment

 Rakuten Super Logistics

 The warehousing/order processing/fulfillment combo isn’t the only type of 3PL company.
 Some of the best 3PL companies combine warehousing and supply chain management with trucking and transportation services.
 This list is just a sampling.
 If you need 3PL services with a focus on logistics, there are many other top companies to choose from.

 Ryder Supply Chain Solutions provides reliable transport as well as state-of-the-art warehousing services.

 Based in Germany, DHL is best known for international deliveries.
 If you need help with international logistics, DHL can help you out in almost any country on the planet.

 UPS does more than deliver packages.
 The company’s logistics arm helps companies effectively manage their supply chains, offering a range of services.

 Best 3PL companies: freight